ForgedApps/docs/content/pricing.md

 <details>
 <summary>When will the Pro plan be available?</summary>
-<p>We're currently working on the Pro plan which will allow Compass components to be visible on the radar.
-Join our waitlist to be notified when it becomes available.</p>
+<p>We're currently working on the Pro plan which will allow Compass components to be visible on the radar.</p>
 </details>

 <details>